sunriseapps/imagesorcery-mcp/README.md

 ├── pyproject.toml             # Configuration file for Python projects, including build system, dependencies, and tool settings.
 ├── pytest.ini                 # Configuration file for the pytest testing framework.
 ├── README.md                  # The main documentation file for the project.
-├── setup.sh                   # A shell script for quick setup.
+├── setup.sh                   # A shell script for quick setup (legacy, for reference or local use).
 ├── models/                    # This directory stores pre-trained models used by tools like `detect` and `find`.
 It is typically ignored by Git due to the large file sizes.
 │   ├── model_descriptions.json  # Contains descriptions of the available models.
 │   ├── settings.json            # Contains settings related to model management and training runs.